isahers1/global-environment/README.md

 ## Set up

 1. Clone the repository using `git clone`
-2. Install packages using preferred installer - need to fix, create pip requirements file
+2. Install packages using pip (run `pip install -r pip-requirements.txt` in the command line)

 ## Codebase